James B. Potter Jr.

-James B. Potter Jr. (born October 21, 1931) was a member of the Los Angeles City Council from 1963 to 1971.
+James Burnie Potter Jr. (born October 21, 1931) was a member of the Los Angeles City Council from 1963 to 1971.
 A sales manager for a tool company, when elected to the City Council he became its youngest member at age 31.
 He was defeated in 1971 amid controversy over development of a housing tract in the Santa Monica Mountains.

 Early life and education

 Potter was born on October 21, 1931, in Humansville, Missouri.
 He was raised in Buffalo, Missouri, where he was high school senior class president and also president of the student council.
 He attended Central Missouri State College on a basketball scholarship before enlisting in the United States Air Force.
 Potter served in the Korean War between 1952 and 1956, becoming a staff sergeant.
 He earned a Bachelor of Science degree in industrial relations and personnel management from the University of Missouri in 1958.

 Early career

 Potter worked as a sales manager for Shearcut Tool Company of Encino, when he ran for the City Council in 1963, and in 1966 he was a director in the Surety National Bank of the same San Fernando Valley community.
 He was also a partner at James Associates.